raw-leak/rivulex/README.md

 ## Hooks

-The Publisher emits internal events that can be handled using hooks.
+The Publisher adn Subscriber emit internal events that can be handled using hooks.
 These hooks allow you to execute custom logic when specific internal events occur, such as when an event is successfully published or when an event publishing attempt fails.

 <details>
 <summary>Read more on Hooks</summary>

-### Supported Hooks
+### Publisher Hooks

 - `published`: Triggered when an event is successfully published.
-The hook receives an object containing the event ID and event data.
 - `failed`: Triggered when an event publishing attempt fails.
-The hook receives an object containing the event data and the error.

-### Hook Data Types
+#### Publisher Hook Data Types
 - `PublishedHookPayload<P, H>`: The data received by the hook for the `published` hook.
     - `id: string`: The unique identifier of the successfully published event.
     - `event: NewEvent<P, H>`: The event details including stream, group, action, payload, and headers.
 - `FailedHookPayload<P, H>`: The data received by the hook for the `failed` hook.
     - `event: NewEvent<P, H>`: The event details that were attempted to be published, including stream, group, action, payload, and headers.
     - `error: Error`: The error that caused the publishing attempt to fail.

+### Subscriber Hooks

+- `confirmed`: Triggered when an event is successfully confirmed.
+- `failed`: Triggered when an event fails during the processing.
+- `rejected`: Triggered when an event is sent to the dead-letter queue due to <> of allowed attempts.
+- `timeout`: Triggered when an event takes more to process that the established time.

+#### Subscriber Hook Data Types
+- `ConfirmedHookPayload<P, H>`: The data received by the hook for the `published` hook.
+    - `event: Event<P, H>`: The event details including id, stream, group, action, payload, and headers.
+- `ErrorHookPayload<P, H>`: The data received by the hook for the `failed`, `rejected`, and `timeout` hooks.
+    - `event: Event<P, H>`: The event details including id, stream, group, action, payload, and headers.
+    - `error?: Error`: The error that caused the publishing attempt to fail.

 ### Example
 ```js